kerstin-w/innski/TESTING.md

 ### The pseudo-element
 The pseudo-element ::marker with content:"* " was added to a list on the schedule page.
 As it was found out during testing, the content wasn't supported by Safari.
 I decided to resolve this issue with a <span>.
 This was not an appropriate fix either and I solved it with a list style type and marker.
 Solution found [here](https://css-tricks.com/list-markers-and-string-styles/)

-### Page Speed
-A big concern was the page speed.
-Since the page uses several images, which were also obtained in rather high quality, this made the page quite slow.
-Compressing the images did not bring the desired success and so I resized the images from the gallery at the advice of my mentor, since they do not have to be displayed in the highest quality due to their smaller size.

 ### Animation Hero Text
 After my decision to move the text in the hero banner from the right side to the center, I had problems with the animation bouncing at the end to a position I didn't intend.
 I removed the Top % and Left % and centered the Hero text with Text Align.
 After that the animation behaved as expected.